symfony/symfony-docs/cookbook/deployment/platformsh.rst

         type: mysql
         disk: 2048

 An example of these configurations can be found on `GitHub`_.
+The list of available services can be found `here`_.

 Configure Database Access
 ~~~~~~~~~~~~~~~~~~~~~~~~~